sms1097/sms1097/README.md

 - 👋 Hi, I’m Sean Smith.
-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested in Network Science, Neural Generation, and Machine Learning in general.
-- 🌱 I’m currently working on an interpretable ML project and contributing to LaaS for the Linux Foundation.
 - 📫 How to reach me: smsmith714@gmail.com or Linkedin.

 <!---